JaccomoLorenz/godot-flow-map-shader/README.md

 - vec4 flow_map_x_channel - The texture channel to animate along the x-axis.
 Default value is (1.0, 0.0, 0.0, 0.0) (red channel).
 - vec4 flow_map_y_channel - The texture channel to animate along the y-axis.
 Default value is (0.0, 1.0, 0.0, 0.0) (green channel).
 - vec2 channel_flow_direction - Set the flow directions of the x and y axes.
-- float blend_cycle - The length of one blend cycle of the two layers.
+- float blend_cycle - The "duration * 2" until the texture animation start over.
 Default value is 1.0.
 - float cycle_speed - The speed of the blend cycle.
 Default value is 1.0.
-- float flow_speed - The speed of the flow independent from the blend cycle (can cause distortions).
+- float flow_speed - The speed/direction of the flow independent from the blend cycle (can cause distortions).
 Default value is 1.0.
-- float speed - The speed/direction of the flow.
 - float flow_normal_influence - A factor to control how much the flow speed influence the normal scale.
 Default value is 0.